yiisoft/rbac/README.md

 - Roles and permissions could be considered "semi-static", as they only change when you update your application code.
 - Assignments, on the other hand, could be considered "dynamic".
 They change more often: when creating a new user, or when updating user role from within your application.

-You can store assignments in a database using db-instance of $assignmentsStorage
+You can store assignments in a database by passing database adapter in `$assignmentsStorage`.

 #### Create permissions